-- Internationalization.
-Eni is becoming increasingly international especially in E&P as a result of a series of acquisitions.
-Yet its top management is almost wholly Italian and Italian is its common language in an industry where English is the norm.
-Compared with other leading oil and gas companies, Eni lacks diversity in terms of nationality, ethnicity, gender, and educational background. - Structure.
-Eni has moved from a holding company structure to a multidivisional structure several decades after its peers.
-Yet several other companies have been breaking up their divisions, declaring that divisional structures are insufficiently nimble and entrepreneurial.
-For example, BP replaced its divisional structure by much smaller business units each reporting to the corporate center. - Openness, flexibility, and decentralized initiative.
-Eni operates a system of lifetime employment.
-Most of its managers began working for Eni directly after graduation and a small minority have experience gained from working for other companies.
+■ Internationalization: Eni is becoming increasingly international - especially in E&P - as a result of a series of acquisitions.
+Yet its top management is almost wholly Italian and Italian is its working language in an industry where English is the norm.
+Compared with other leading oil and gas companies Eni lacks diversity in terms of nationality, ethnicity, gender, and educational background.

+- Structure: Eni has moved from a holding company structure to a multidivisional structure several decades after its peers.
+Yet several other companies have been breaking up their divisions declaring that divisional structures are insufficiently nimble and entrepreneurial.
+For example, BP replaced its divisional structure by a much smaller set of business units each reporting to the corporate center. - Openness, flexibility, and decentralized initiative: Eni operates a system of lifetime employment.
+Most of its managers began working for Eni directly after graduation and only a small minority have experience gained from working for other companies.
 The culture and management systems tend not to encourage risk taking and initiative.
 Communication is primarily vertical.
 Eni lags behind most of its peers in the adoption of systems of knowledge management.
-Eni's vertical integration strategy in gas and its upstream strategy of collaboration with governments and national oil companies is likely to require substantial coordination and collaboration across Eni's different divisions and associate companies this will inevitably require flexible approaches to horizontal communication and cooperation.

-Eni's initiatives in changing its approach to human resource management and developing its internal culture ("Eni's Way") are interesting developments.
-The challenge for Eni is whether its preeminence within its home country in terms of financial performance and effective governance will support a continual striving to improve its internal management.
+Eni's initiatives in chaining its approach to human resource management and developing its internal culture ("Eni's Way") are interesting developments, the challenge for Eni is whether its preeminence within its home country in terms of financial performance and effective governance will support a continual striving to improve its internal management.